BeTR-biogeochemistry-modeling/sbetr/README.md

 Tolerances are specified by category, concentration, velocity, general.
 The type of toleraces can be absolute, relative or percent.
 These values can be over ridden for individual tests.

+In general, tests should be kept short.
+Long tests are harder to debug and they rarely provide a benefit over shorter tests.
+If a particular set of conditions needs to be tested, it is better to create a special forcing data set that exercises those conditions in a short test.
+The test suite enforces a timeout limit for tests to prevent infinite loops and other hangs from running.
+If a test is exceeding the default timeout limit, then it can be increased on a case by case basis in the test suite configuration.

 All other sections are considered to define tests.
 The name of the section is the test name.
 It is expected that a `test_name.namelist`